Hentioe/telegex_marked/README.md

 [![Docs](https://img.shields.io/badge/api-docs-green.svg)](https://hexdocs.pm/telegex_marked/api-reference.html)
 [![Telegram chat link](https://img.shields.io/badge/chat-telegex-blue.svg)](https://t.me/elixir_telegex)

 Markdown parsing/rendering library customized for Telegram.

 As an optional enhanced support, this library is part of [Telegex](https://github.com/Hentioe/telegex).
+To build a reliable bot program that can safely send complex messages, it is recommended to use this library to participate in development.

 ## Background introduction

 For Telegram bots, sending messages in Markdown format is very dangerous.
-Because **the implementation of Markdown parsing by the Telegram server is very bad**.
+There are **many problems with Telegram server support for Markdown**.

 ### Like this